gundb/gun-level/README.md

 ## usage

 To begin, `npm install gun-level` and change `require('gun')` to `require('gun-level')`.
 Boom, you're done!
 The rest is optional tweaking to meet your needs.
 By default, all your gun instances will persist to a folder named `level/` in the same directory as your code.
-Let's take a look at the ways you can modify gun-level:
+Let's take a look at the ways you can customize gun-level:

 - `blaze`
 - `path`